Dashboard customization

 <!-- If private: -->

-<i class="fa-solid fa-lock" title="This entity is private and only visible to members of the campaign's Admin role." aria-hidden="true"></i>
+<i class="fa-solid fa-lock" title="This entry is private and only visible to members of the campaign's Admin role." aria-hidden="true"></i>

-<span class="sr-only">This entity is private and only visible to members of the campaign's Admin role.</span>
+<span class="sr-only">This entry is private and only visible to members of the campaign's Admin role.</span>

 </div>